 In addition to the establishment of policy outcomes that will be promoted by the private sector and enforced by appropriate government regulators, policymakers should also recognize the value that technology can play in working to protect the privacy of consumers.
-Any privacy approach should be technology-neutral and not favor one technological solution over another in achieving desired outcomes.

-Congress should consider the role that technology plays in assessing risk to consumers regarding privacy and security.
-For example, several companies are working to use technology to assess security practices in order to protect information about consumers.19 The Administration should not endorse any particular technological solution or approach, but it can - and should - facilitate innovative approaches to addressing consumer privacy.
+Any privacy approach should be neutral and not favor one technological solution over another in achieving desired outcomes.
+The Commission should consider the role that technology plays in assessing risk to consumers regarding privacy and security.
+For example, several companies are working to use technology to assess security practices in order to protect information about consumers.20 The Administration should not endorse any particular technological solution or approach, but it can - and should - facilitate innovative approaches to addressing consumer privacy.

 Technologies such as blockchain also hold the promise of securely transmitting information.
-Blockhain uses cryptographic methods to support secured transactions ranging from applications such
+Blockhain uses cryptographic methods to support secured transactions ranging from applications such as food security in supply chains21 to real estate title transfer.22 Congress and the Administration should encourage policies that promote technologies like blockchain by fostering a regulatory environment that enables innovation to thrive.